RobotWebTools/rosbridge_suite/ROSBRIDGE_PROTOCOL.md

 # rosbridge v2.0 Protocol Specification

+> This document describes the ROS 2 version of rosbridge.
+For ROS 1, please see the [ros1 branch](https://github.com/RobotWebTools/rosbridge_suite/blob/ros1/ROSBRIDGE_PROTOCOL.md).

 This document outlines the rosbridge v2.0 protocol.
 The v2.0 protocol incorporates a number of requirements which have arisen since the first version of rosbridge was released, and makes a small number of modifications to